1957 Pacific typhoon season: Tropical Storm 17W

 Tropical Storm 17W formed on October 11.
 Later, it hit the Philippines as a tropical depression once, then again as a tropical depression, but actually strengthened to tropical storm strength while over land.
 It continued west-northwest until it struck China.
 It dissipated around the same moment it made landfall on October 15.
 16W had maximum sustained winds of 50 mph and a minimum central pressure of 1000 mbar.

-Typhoon Judy
+Super Typhoon Judy

 Judy formed on October 19, in the open Pacific.
 It moved westward and strengthened into a super typhoon with maximum sustained winds of 150 mph and a minimum central pressure of 960 mbar.
 It then began to curve north, therefore weakening.
 Judy passed by Japan, but far away enough to avoid damage.
 Soon after that, it began to move east and then east-northeast as a tropical storm.
 Judy dissipated on October 30, just over the Date Line.